astroHaoPeng/SPACEofPHD/source/cv/index.md

 The major direction is pointed out by the supervisor.
 I was responsible for all the rest detailed works including implementations and analysis.
 I'm really enjoying this working flow because I can both learn the big vision of all my supervisors and practice organizing time and materials to accomplish a research project.
-These experiences help me preparing for a future leading role, for example, either a PI (Principle Investigator) or a industrial manager.
+These experience help me preparing for a future leading role, for example, either a PI (Principle Investigator) or a industrial manager.

 # Programming Skills